 best place to start research because it contains information on almost

 every subject.
 Specialized encyclopedias are focused on specific subject

 SEARCH STRATEGY FOR LOCATING ENCYCLOPEDIAS USING THE LAMP ONLINE CATALOG:

 You may find additional encyclopedias in the Reference Collections of the

-3 campus libraries (Riverside City, Norco and Moreno Valley) by searching
+3 college libraries (Riverside City, Norco and Moreno Valley) by searching

 the LAMP Online Catalog.